JacobVanVeen/ACR122u-keyboard-emulator/README.md

 # ACR122u-keyboard-emulator
-A python script that reads nfc tags and types the text record through a keyboard emulator.
+A python script that reads nfc tags and types the first text record it finds through a keyboard emulator.

 ## Instalation:
 Run pip -r requirements.txt